Sturton by Stow

 Sturton by Stow is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish was 1,369 at the 2011 census.

+History

 The village is situated on the north-south B1241 and east–west A1500 Tillbridge Road (a Roman road).
 Nearby to the north is Stow.
 Sturton falls within the ecclesiastical parish of Stow, consequently the parish church of Sturton is Stow Minster.
-The Church of England maintains a mission church in Sturton, a brick building dedicated to St Hugh and designed by John Loughborough Pearson.
+The Church of England maintained a mission church in Sturton, a brick building dedicated to St Hugh and designed by John Loughborough Pearson.
+The building was sold in January 2022 and is now in private ownership.
+The nearest churches are now Stow Minster, St Botolph's Church, Saxilby and St. Margaret of Antioch Church in Marton.